 is senior counsel, resident in the Firm's New York office.
 He joined the Firm in 1958 and became partner in 1967.

 Mr. Fleischer's practice encompasses negotiated as well as contested transactions.
-He frequently advises special committees formed to review buyout proposals and corporate restructurings, and boards of directors on corporate governance.
+He also advises special committees formed to review buyout proposals and corporate restructurings, and boards of directors on corporate governance.

 Mr. Fleischer is co-author of Takeover Defense: Mergers and Acquisitions

-(Wolters Kluwer/Aspen 7th edition, 2015) and the author of numerous articles on securities regulation.
-He is co-author, along with Professors Geoffrey C. Hazard, Jr. and Miriam Z. Klipper, of Board Games: The Changing Shape of Corporate Power
+(Wolters Kluwer/Aspen 8th edition, 2017) and the author of numerous articles on securities regulation.
+He is co-author, along with the late Professor Geoffrey C. Hazard, Jr. and Miriam Z. Klipper, of Board Games: The Changing Shape of Corporate Power

 (LittleBrown & Company, 1988).